 Mackay - Far North Queensland

-The Mackay property market, previously impacted by the downturn in the resources sector, is now recovering - fueled by a significant fall in unemployment in the last 12 months and by population growth, leading to a reduction in real estate vacancies and a return to growth in prices and rentals.
+The Mackay property market, previously impacted by the downturn in the resources sector, is now recovering.
+The revival has been fueled by a significant fall in unemployment in the last 12 months and by population growth, leading to a reduction in real estate vacancies and a return to growth in prices and rentals.

 The previous boom in Mackay was heavily driven by mining.
 This time around, the local economy is carefully gathering impetus on a diversity of industries, not just coal mining.
 Construction, logistics, agribusiness and tourism are all contributing and providing employment opportunities.